 Tenant representatives secure long-term space for entrepreneurs and businesses big and small.
 Like a buyer’s agent, a tenant representative must appreciate how much space the tenant needs.
 You also have to examine how crucial location, parking, pedestrian traffic flow, and the potential for expansion or downsizing are to a client.

-Leasing terms, such as the rental rate, leasing period and penalties for ending the lease early must also be discussed, which may involve lawyers and accountants.
+Leasing terms, such as the rental rate, leasing period, and penalties for ending the lease early, must also be discussed, which may involve lawyers and accountants.
 It is also the agent’s job to fight for the tenant’s needs – both the current needs and perceived needs down the road when the lease is still in effect.
 You should also keep in touch with your client between the time they sign the lease and occupy the space.
-It is done to ensure that the client can move into the space they were promised, in the condition promised, on the day it was promised, per the lease agreement.
+It is done to ensure that the client can move into the rental space they were promised, in the condition promised, on the day it was promised, per the lease agreement.

 How Leasing Agents Get Paid

 The landlord’s representative usually receives one-half of his commission when the lease is signed and the other half when the tenant moves in.
-Commissions are normally 4% to 6% of the lease’s overall value, which is based on the space’s square footage and the duration of the lease.
+Commissions are normally 4% to 6% of the lease’s overall value, which is based on the rental space’s square footage and the duration of the lease.